quorumcontrol/tupelo-docs/docs/whitepaper.md

 }
 ```

-Any actor may mint their own coins once they have been established within that chaintree via an ESTABLISH_COIN transaction.
+Any actor may mint their own coins once they have been established within that chaintree via an $$ESTABLISH\_COIN$$ transaction.
 They do so by creating a MINT transaction on their Chain Tree.
-In order for a MINT_COIN transaction to be valid, the name of the currency must be prefaced by their Chain Tree’s DID.
+In order for a $$MINT\_COIN$$ transaction to be valid, the name of the currency must be prefaced by their Chain Tree’s DID.
 An example cryptocurrency might be named: `did:tupelo:0xF964A90A0be7aC039E415aed6b2DD97651316700:cat_coin` where `did:tupelo:0xF964A90A0be7aC039E415aed6b2DD97651316700` is the DID and `cat_coin` is the name of the currency.
 The only potential limitation a Chain Tree owner has on minting more of their own currency is the Monetary Policy set in place when the coin was established.

 ```
 SEND_COIN